Panopto/SessionUploadExample/README.md

 }

 To initiate the upload, make an HTTP POST with a JSON body of a StreamUpload object with the SessionId field populated.
 The StreamType and StreamStartTime fields are optional.
 This is the session id to create a new stream on.
-The session id can be found via the SessionManagement.GetSessionsList API: https://support.panopto.com/pages/PanoptoApiHelp/html/b915412a-63cd-5c48-7369-6775dfcdf94b.htm
+The session id can be found via the SessionManagement.GetSessionsList API: https://support.panopto.com/resource/APIDocumentation/Help/index.html (Panopto.Server.Services.PublicAPI.V46.Soap -> ISessionManagement Interface -> ISessionManagement Methods -> GetSessionsList)

 The response to the HTTP POST will contain a URL in UploadTarget, as well as an ID to use for subsequent REST calls.